thearvee/tpn-subnet/federated-container/SPECIFICATION.md

 ### Validator environment variables

-- `SERVER_PROTOCOL` - the protocol at which the pool should be called
+- `SERVER_PROTOCOL` - the protocol at which the validator should be called
-- `SERVER_PUBLIC_URL` - the public url at which the mining pool can be reached on the internet
+- `SERVER_PUBLIC_URL` - the public url at which the validator can be reached on the internet
 - `SERVER_PUBLIC_PORT` - the port at which the public url should be called
 - `MAXMIND_LICENSE_KEY` - maxmind license key
 - `IP2LOCATION_DOWNLOAD_TOKEN` - ip2location token